 The Lord laid it on my heart decades ago that one day He would have me establish a national Christian TV show.
 I ” got my feet wet” doing the daily announcements over the intercom at my public school.
 Then, at 16 years of age I began to do “voice overs” for David Mainse’ new TV show “Crossroads”.
 Over the succeeding years I have done my own radio and TV work, some of it nationally in Israel, but I did not feel the timing right to pursue the national vision the Lord had laid on my heart.
 A big factor was my not wanting to “muddy the waters” by stepping into an area of ministry that was already being effectively covered by “100 Huntley Street” and “It’s a New Day”.

-However, in April of this year,as my bio relates it, I had a profound sense that the Lord was calling me to act now.
+I had a profound sense that the Lord was calling me to act now.
 So I incorporated ” CANTELON CHRISTIAN COMMUNICATIONS”.
 Little did I know that within weeks of that incorporation the “Mainse Era” at Crossroads would end, and that “It’s a New Day” would cease production.
 Nor did I expect that both Vision TV and other Canadian Broadcasters would show immediate interest in my new show.
 But this has happened.

 The vision is clear: present a thoughtful, articulate, informed Christian perspective on matters of interest to a national audience with the best guest commentators, intriguing interviews, AND a major component of effective bible teaching.

 The target viewership : believers, unbelievers, seekers, and “homeless Christians”,that is, Christians who love Jesus but no longer attend church.

 I also believe that the show must not only be daily on Vision TV but weekly ( Sunday am ) on CTV; so watch for that coming soon.